bmarwritescode/oopsla-19-artifact/README.md

 In this directory, each folder contains a different benchmark.
 For each benchmark, the synthesis problem is contained in the file denoted "NAME_syn.java" while the solution is simply "NAME.java".
 All shared libraries (that is libraries used with both specs and mocks) are contained in the `shared/` folder.
 All specs are contained in the `rewrite/` folder, and all mocks are contained in the `mocks/` folder.

 For the cryptography examples, please note the "_mock" and "_rewrite" naming scheme which differentiates the versions used for mocks and rewrites.
-This was necessary due to annotations, as discussed in Section 4 of the paper.
+This was necessary due to boxing annotations, as discussed in Section 4 of the paper.

 ## Step by Step: LOC Comparison (Section 5.1)